-We needed a good single ended triode amplifier to demonstrate what our speakers are capable of and so it was time to use the development concepts from the decades of triode amplifier building that had been sitting on the shelf for some years...
-The concept was a distillation of essentials.
+A fine example of a single ended triode (SET) amplifier was required to demonstrate the abilities of our speakers and so developed elements from decades of amplifier building were put together.
+The concept was then a distillation of learned essentials which were actually not at all conventional but rather imperially discovered though trial and error.
 These essentials were not an economisation but a focus toward the purpose of fidelity.
-To go where a 300B simply cannot.
+To go where anaemic circuits with a 300B stuck on the end simply cannot.
+Conventional electronic design is motivated by finance and this quest was for music - damn the cost.

-Once a tube spelunker pokes around enough chasing the darkness of convention and hugely expensive magazine touted amplifiers one discovers that power sucks - the nuance out of playback, that transmitter tubes are dogs with high miller capacitance, huge transformer losses and require extra stages just to drive them and it becomes clear that high efficiency speakers and very low power amplifiers can do what nothing else does - portray the low level detail which preserves the gestalt* of a musical event and makes music something quite special to replay and enjoy.
-It takes courage to stop watching the candle shadows on the cave wall and emerge into the wild sunshine and I am grateful to have been brought up with live music - a bullshit barometer - which provided no choice but to emerge.
+Once a tube spelunker pokes around enough, chasing the darkness of convention and reviews, which are essentially paid advertisements, one discovers that power sucks.
+Power sucks the nuance out of playback, yea and transmitter tube amps are dogs with high miller capacitance, huge transformer losses and unnecessary gain stages to drive them.
+High efficiency speakers and low power amplifiers can do what nothing else does - portray low level detail and the gestalt* of a musical event, to make music something special to hear and enjoy.
+Euphony.
+It takes courage to look away from the shadows of the cave wall, what commercial interests have spent decades and millions convincing us of, to emerge into the sunlit terrain.
+I am grateful I was brought up with live music - the bullet proof, bullshit detector* - which forced me to transcend electrolytic capacitors, untreated ground paths and useless watts.

-The 4P1L has been one of my favourite tubes for some time after replacing the 45 and 46 tubes which got me into SETs to begin with decades ago.
-After competing with tube collectors and hoarders it was just too much fun to find a tube that was equivalent of the 45/46 in low level detail and ambient aura that was overlooked, abundant and inexpensive.
-It is a direct heated pentode, a Russian copy of the RL2 / 4P6 Wehrmacht tube on which there is no information in the old German tube lexicons - they are listed there but with no information.
+The 4P1L replaced the 45 and 46 tubes which got me into SETs decades ago.
+I intuitively bypassed the 2A3 and 300B.
+After competing with trophy collectors for tubes it was fun to find and use a tube that was equivalent of the 45/46 in linearity, low level detail and ambient aura that was overlooked, abundant and inexpensive.
+It is a direct heated Wehrmacht tube, a Russian copy of the RL2 / 4P6, on which there is no information in the German lexicons - they are listed there but with no information.
 Top Secret?
-I was curious how it would do in parallel single ended triode operation having used it for years Sakuma stye amp, 4P1L interstage 4P1L, in straight single ended configuration.
+I was curious how it would do in parallel single ended triode operation having used it for years in a Sakuma stye amp - single ended configuration.
 The 2P29L was chosen as initial drive tube keeping the eventual, almost century old, 226 globe tubes in reserve until after the amp was stable.
-This tube is also a direct heated pentode clone, this time of the CO-257 direct heated pentode, also used in triode mode.
+This tube is also a direct heated pentode clone, CO-257, direct heated pentode, also in triode mode.

 So what does this design do different?
 All DHT, low power = small transformers, two stages = low losses.
-An abundance of inductance in the PSU, some of which is in the ground leg a la CMC.
+An over abundance of inductance, some of which is in the ground leg a la CMC.
 Attenuators are not at the input but used later to increase current drive and slew rate.
-No cables to drive avoiding transformer and cables losses in the critical section between stages.
-Schottky, choke loaded supplies for Rod Coleman's excellent cathode regulators and yes, these were tried with traditional EI AC transformers before finding toroids sounded better, filament bias, and overall a plethora of iron - more than any theorist/engineer would endorse.
+No cables between preamp and power section to drive which reduce transformer and cable losses in the critical section between stages.
+Schottky, choke loaded supplies for Rod Coleman's excellent cathode regulators.
+These were tried with traditional EI AC transformers before finding toroidal transformers sounded better with filament bias.
+There is overall a plethora of iron - more than any theorist/engineer would endorse.
+That said the rise time is measurable and is faster than convention endorses.

 This highlights the key element of testing with ears and trusting what they indicate.
-Music is a series of dynamics, shock waves, over a broad spectrum of frequencies and cannot be measured with single frequency tones or square waves.
-Another note is that there are no politics or economy in parts selection: if it works - its stays, if it don't - it goes not matter the expense or theoretical attachment...
-Measurements bow to the human factor which is what music is from and for.
+Music is a series of dynamics, shock waves, over a broad spectrum of frequencies and cannot be dictated by frequency tones or square waves.
+There was also no politics or economy in parts selection: if it works - its stays, if it don't - it goes, not matter the expense or theoretical/emotional attachment...
+Measurements bow to the human ear which is what music is for and from.

 Many of these concepts were derived from the trifecta of collaboration over decades between Peter Fowler, Bill Jaensch and myself: we three geezers.